Lake of the Falls (CNT) and Landslide Lake (PNT)

-The CNT and PNT, the subject of this page, exist as enclaves within a larger entity called Kootney Cline which in turn is part of the Job/Cline Public Land Use Zone.
+The two Natural Areas, one CNT and one PNT, which are the subject of this page, exist as enclaves within a larger entity called the Kootenay-Cline Provincial Park (CNT) which in turn is part of the Job/Cline Public Land Use Zone (PLUZ).

 Map of the Area